pastorsj/LegendaryPatterns/README.md

 Download the sequence editor jar file from the SDEdit website From the command line, type the following command:
 java -jar sdedit-3.0.jar -o /input_output/SDEoutput.png -t png /input_output/text.sd
 In the input_output file, the png image should be generated.

 # Evolution of the Design
 ## Milestone 1
 We originally designed the tool around easily added support for new
 features such as more complicated class analysis and support for other arrows
 This translated pretty well into Milestone 2, where we needed to add support
-for uses and association arrows
+for uses and association arrows.
 ![UML Milestone 1](https://github.com/pastorsj/LegendaryPatterns/blob/master/docs/UMLLegendaryPatternsManualM1.png)
 #### Completed by Jason Lane
 Class/Method/Field Representation framework